risingwavelabs/risingwave/docs/meta-service.md

 ### Storage

-Hummock, as an LSM-Tree-based storage, stores it the mapping from version to the set of SSTable files in Meta Service.
+Hummock, as an LSM-Tree-based storage, stores the mapping from version to the set of SSTable files in Meta Service.
 See more details in the [overview of State Store](./state-store-overview.md).

 ## Push on Updates

 There are 2 choices for how to distribute information across multiple nodes.

-* *Push*: When metadata changes, the meta node tells all nodes to update, and master node must wait for others' acknowledges before continuing.
+* *Push*: When metadata changes, the meta node tells all nodes to update, and master node must wait for others to acknowledge before continuing.
 * *Pull*: When data changes, the master node does nothing.
 Other nodes may not have the latest information, so they need to ask the master node every time.

 Currently, for simplicity, we choose the push-style approach for all kinds of metadata.
 This is implemented as `NotificationService` on meta service and `ObserverManager` on front-end and compute nodes.